 What is financial aid?

-- Gift aid comes in the form of grants and scholarships and does not have to be repaid.
+- Gift aid: Grants and scholarships that do not have to be repaid.

 How can I learn about scholarship opportunities?

 Please visit our International Student Scholarships Resources page for more info.

 Can my government help me pay for an American education?

 Yes.
 Governments all over the world offer grants and scholarships to enable their students to study in the USA.
 Learn about the support we provide to funded students and the governments and organizations that sponsor them.

 Is an English language proficiency test score necessary to apply to Kent State?

 All international undergraduate and graduate applicants must submit an English language proficiency test score to be considered for a Kent State program unless they meet specific exceptions, such as: